voedger/voedger-kb/se.md

 # Software Engineering

-- **Software Engineering**: The theory and practice of applying engineering systematic methods to software development
+- **Software Engineering**: The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software (ISO/IEC/IEEE, “ISO/IEC/IEEE 24765:2017 Systems and Software Engineering — Vocabulary,” 2nd ed.
+2017.)
 - **Systematic method**: A method that follows the system of predefined principles and procedures
 - **Why**: To achieve consistent (stable) results